pablisch/forest-school-images-expanding/README.md

-# Furniture Porfolio (expanding) for extended CV information
+# Forest School Images (expanding) for extended CV information

 This is a quick adaptation of the Expanding Cards project from the Udemy course [50 Projects in 50 Days - HTML, CSS & JavaScript](https://www.udemy.com/course/50-projects-50-days/) by Brad Traversy and Florin Pop.